-Moreover, we also consider the case of analytic functions and will prove that a two hidden layer tanh neural network suffices to approximate an analytic function at an exponential rate, in terms of the network width, even in Sobolev norms.
-This result provides an improvement over available results for the approximation of analytic functions by ReLU neural networks [64, 54, 22] and also neural networks with smooth activation functions [43] and further illustrate the powers of rather shallow tanh networks at approximating smooth functions.
-Finally, we also derive explicit bounds on the width of the tanh neural networks as well as asymptotic bounds on their weights, thus paving the way for bounds on the generalization error for these neural networks.
+A key application of our results is on the approximation of analytic functions 110 by tanh neural networks.
+We will prove that a two hidden layer tanh neural network suffices to approximate an analytic function at an exponential rate, in terms of the network width, even in Sobolev norms.
+This result provides an improvement over available results for the approximation of analytic functions

+- by ReLU neural networks [55, 4, 22] and also neural networks with smooth 115 activation functions [56] and further illustrate the powers of rather shallow tanh networks at approximating smooth functions.
+Finally, we also derive explicit bounds on the width of the tanh neural networks as well as asymptotic bounds on their weights, thus paying the way for bounds on the generalization error for 120 - these neural networks.